Tomb Raider Beta [PSX / Saturn / PC]

 ——

-Beta Stage – Date, Early July 1996 (ECTS Build)
+Beta Stage – Date, 2nd July 1996

 Platform: PC

 This build, is similar to the one above in some aspects, it still contains the star gunfire.
-There are several texture issues which can be seen throughout the rolling demo.
+There are several texture issues which can be seen throughout the demo.
 In this build, the Diary was replaced with the Passport, the fonts are different, and the Golden Idol is positioned above the collapsible ledges where a health kit is in place in the final version.
 It also contains a debug option, the map allows the user to explore a birds eye, view of the entire level.
 It is currently unknown if it features anything else since it’s a self playing demo.
 Similarly, in the inventory, the Grenade is present, Core design decided they’d like to replace the Dynamite with a more modern explosive device, ‘The Grenade’.
 Also, the doors which open to the Caves aren’t actually there.

 ——

-Beta Stage – Date, Late July 1996
+Beta Stage – Date, 22nd July 1996

 Platform: Sega Saturn